 Find who represents you in Texas here.

 Read the latest news.
-At the moment, we're focused on defeating the San Antone hose.
+We're still fighting the San Antone hose aka Vista Ridge.
 That's the $3.4 billion, 142-mile Vista Ridge water pipeline from Burleson County that the San Antonio City Council majority delivered to the central Texas real estate lobby In November 2014.
 On November 19, 2015, the San Antonio Council voted for water rate hikes that included a 50%+ increase mostly to pay for some of the most expensive water in Texas -- Vista Ridge -- draining the critical slow-recharge Simsboro aquifer formation. .
 (Read the details on our Vista Ridge page).

 Water is THE pivotal issue in the current gold rush in Texas that is driving unaffordability and a dangerous stress on our natural resources.
 Austin real estate developer, Brian Rodgers, tried to reason with the "growth lobby" to take their foot off the pedal.
 Check out our "Costs of Growth" page here and join the League of Independent Voters.

 In the last legislative session (2015) we sicced the dogs on Gridzilla, the water grabbing monster.
 That was a plan to (NO on HB 3298/SB 1907), in the 2015 legislative session.
 We also protected our petition rights (NO on HB 2595).
 But we must ready our movement for the 2017 legislative session as "water and land grabs" continue unabated across Texas.
 State agencies -- from the Railroad Commission, to the Texas Commission on Environmental Quality, to the Texas Water Development Board -- need major reforms.
-We'll be discussing those reforms at our annual meeting in January 2016.
 Check out our events page for events near you, and join the League to support this all-volunteer outfit that is fighting for YOU!
 Here's our brochure (we're happy to mail one to you) and here's our join page.